The Glycemic Index

 Medium Glycemic Foods

-Foods with a medium GI ranking include higher sugar and starch-containing whole foods, such as pineapple and dried fruit, and lightly refined foods such as corn chips, high-fibre cereals, pita bread, couscous, some noodles and crackers.
+Foods with a medium GI ranking include higher sugar and starch-containing whole foods, such as pineapple and dried fruit, and lightly refined foods such as corn chips, high-fiber cereals, pita bread, couscous, some noodles, and crackers.

 High Glycemic Foods

 Foods with a high GI ranking are typically highly processed and highly refined forms of carbohydrates.
 These include sugary cereals, baked goods, granola bars, crackers, chips, pretzels, soda, and sugar.